asararatnakar/fabric_v1_Chaincode_instructions/call-chaincode-to-chaincode.md

-# How to Calling chaincode to chaincode ?
+# Calling chaincode to chaincode

 #### From Vagrant :
 Do you want to quickly verify calling chaincode functions from another chaincode ?